- In May 2014, the World Health Organization (WHO) approved a resolution for those living with psoriasis.

 The WHO recently published its Global Report on Psoriasis.
-Together with the resolution, this report presents an urgent call to action by the international community.
-In May of 2016, the IFPA, in conjunction with Novartis and other affiliated pharmaceutical companies, organized a unique event discussing how to implement the resolution.
+Together with the resolution, this report presents an urgent call to action for the international community.
+In May 2016, the IFPA, in conjunction with Novartis and other affiliated pharmaceutical companies, organized a unique event discussing how to implement the resolution.
 Here are the key findings:

-Health care providers need more psoriasis education and training
+Healthcare providers need more psoriasis education and training

-Patient support and education is still needed
+Patient support and education are still needed

-Patients and families should help foster the development of organizations that can provide support, such as education, counseling and care programs for people with psoriasis.
+Patients and families should help foster the development of organizations that can provide support such as education, counseling and care programs for people with psoriasis.

-Policymakers need to address access issues
+Policymakers must address access issues